 In assessing risk within our supply chains, we have mapped and documented our material corporate services suppliers within our vendor management database.
 Both at the Impax group level, and at the sponsored fund level, our supply chain is relatively short and predominantly comprises highly-skilled professionals.
-These include regulated professional advisers, such as foreign exchange providers and brokers, as well as suppliers of IT services and office equipment, and professional services from our lawyers, accountants and other advisers and consultants.
+These include regulated professional advisers, such as foreign exchange providers and brokers, as well as suppliers of IT services and office equipment, and professional services from our lawyers, accountants and other advisers and consultants, and, at the Portfolio Company level for private markets investments, construction services providers.